 These are the most guaranteed ways to ensure that you are maintaining your optimal health and preventing many issues, such as muscle cramps, associated with mineral deficiencies.
-Not to mention that these health issues we take to be harmless, can actually be an indication of a more serious underlying condition.
+Not to mention that these health issues we take to be harmless can indicate a more serious underlying condition.

-There is no better time than now to start living healthy, brave one!
-No matter how slow you go, you are still lapping everybody who choose to stay on the couch all-day.
+There is no better time than now to start living healthily, brave one!
+No matter how slow you go, you are still lapping everybody who chooses to stay on the couch all day.
 Plus, you don’t have to deal with leg cramps if you live an active lifestyle!

 “Really?
 A random cramp on my leg as I lay comfy in bed at night could mean something serious?”

 Leg cramps at night can indicate possible underlying health problems.
-If your muscle cramps seem spontaneous and not exercise-related, it’s important to see your doctor to rule out underlying concerns.
-But if your muscle cramping is caused by mineral deficiency, there’s nothing to worry!
+If your muscle cramps seem spontaneous and not exercise-related, it’s important to see your doctor and rule out underlying concerns.
+But if a mineral deficiency causes your muscle cramping, there’s nothing to worry about!

 Leg cramps can also be a symptom of the nervous system disorder Multiple Sclerosis (MS).
 Some people with MS experience spasticity, which can include a range of involuntary muscle spasms and twitches, as well as leg cramps.
 Spasticity might feel like a mild tightness or tingling in the muscles to some people or more severe cramping and pain to others.

-Another one is Osteoarthritis; the most common type of arthritis is usually categorized by stiff and achy joints.
+Another one is Osteoarthritis; stiff and achy joints usually categorize as the most common type of arthritis.
 But people with the painful condition may also experience muscle spasms and leg cramps.
 These leg cramps are usually linked to osteoarthritis of the spine, which, when severe, could lead to pinched nerves or other nerve damage.

 People with Diabetic Peripheral Neuropathy also experience feelings of numbness or tingling.
-The nerve damages caused by this condition produce muscle twitching and full-blown leg cramps when the nerves in the legs aren’t functioning properly.
+The nerve damage caused by this condition produces muscle twitching and full-blown leg cramps when the legs’ nerves aren’t functioning properly.
 Diabetes treatment can help prevent any further nerve damage, but a doctor might recommend pain medication or anticonvulsant drugs to tamp down the leg cramps.

 Thyroid conditions may also contribute to leg cramps.
 People with Hypothyroidism produce too little thyroid hormone, and overtime, that deficiency can damage the nerves that send signals from your brain to your legs.
 Some people with underactive thyroids will feel tingling or numbness in their muscles, while others might experience leg cramps.